Photo: Eoin Carey

 City Dome Gallery

-Azpilicueta’s work is committed to an exploration of care and resistance, often considering and revealing less well-known stories from history, and platforming the role of women who have made a difference in the past, and who continue to inspire in the present.
+Azpilicueta’s work explores themes of care and resistance, often shining a light on lesser-known stories from history.
+She platforms the role of women who have made a difference in the past, and who continue to inspire in the present.

 Presented in our City Dome Gallery, the installation will be presented in an expanded form – featuring the central monumental human-scale Jaquard tapestry.
-Sculptural elements reference items of clothing, tools, or utensils associated with labour and a sound piece introduces whispered gossip and glimpses of songs from social demonstrations.
-The tapestry’s rich and layered collage of archival and contemporary imagery references subjects including war, food economies, collective action and women-led global rights movements.
+Sculptural elements reference items of clothing, tools, or utensils associated with labour.
+A sound piece layers whispered gossip and fragments of songs from social demonstrations.
+Together, these elements form a rich collage of images and textures, referencing food economies, collective action and women-led global rights movements.

 Azpilicueta’s recent exhibitions include a solo exhibition at Centro de Creación Contemporánea de Andalucía-C3A, Córdoba (2024), alongside presentations at the Barbican, London (2024) and Gasworks, London (2021).